oclyke/run-mbed-jobs/README.md

-# compile-mbed-projects
+# run-mbed-jobs
-run any number of custom mbed jobs and use the results in additional actions
+run any number of custom mbed jobs and use the results in subsequent steps

 ## inputs